 Larchmont Avenue Church (LAC) is deeply committed to serving those in need and is known for its service in our community and abroad.
-In 2018, LAC, through the Church and Society committee, invested our resources in a variety of service agencies both at home and far away.
-Grants totaling $26,500 were made possible through the annual allocation from LAC’s Benevolence Endowment Fund.
+In 2022, LAC, through the Church and Community committee, invested our resources in a variety of service agencies both at home and far away.
+Grants totaling $26,000 were made possible through the annual allocation from LAC’s Benevolence Endowment Fund.
 The grants, ranging from $500 to $5,000, were distributed to our mission partners.
 In our efforts to promote compassion and justice for all, we have built relationships and long-term partnerships with a range of mission partners addressing needs such as hunger, mental health, and homelessness.

 Local Housing Relief Partners

 The Bridge Fund of Westchester provides critical assistance to working poor families and individuals who have fallen behind in their rent but don’t qualify for government assistance.
 Our private funding gives us the flexibility to quickly resolve housing crises and keep our clients in their apartments.

 HOPE Community Services.
 With the assistance and support of a host of volunteers, HOPE opened the doors of its first soup kitchen in 1984.
 Since its early days, HOPE has grown to become the largest emergency food pantry and soup kitchen in the region.
 Although HOPE Community Services was founded to respond to hunger in the community, it quickly became apparent that food was not the only thing our clients were lacking.
 Clothing, language skills, emotional support, immigration services, and other daily necessities were also needed.
 HOPE Community Services expanded its services to meet the needs of its diverse client population.

 Meals on Wheels program delivers nutritious meals to residents who cannot prepare meals themselves.